koka-lang/libmprompt/README.md

 - A drawback of our implementation is that it requires 64-bit systems in order to have enough virtual address space.
 Moreover, at miminum 4KiB of memory is committed per (active) prompt.
 On systems without "overcommit" we use internal _gpools_ to still be able to commit stack space on-demand using a special signal handler.
-  Another drawback is that debug/exception unwinding is fragile when using multiple stacks on various platforms, and we are still working on making it more robust.

 - We aim to support millions of prompts with fast yielding and resuming.
 If we run the [`mp_async_test1M`](test/main.c#L82) test we simulate an asynchronous